 The cost of business insurance generally depends on a number of factors such as industry, turnover, number of employees, location.

-Strictly speaking, employers' liability insurance is the only type of business insurance which is a legal requirement for businesses operating in any industry, with employees.
+Strictly speaking, employers' liability insurance is the only type of business insurance that is a legal requirement in the UK for businesses operating in any industry, with employees.
 Other covers are, however, required by certain professional and regulatory bodies.